AEyeAlliance/AEyeAlliance/README.md

 `pip install Flask_Uploads`
 6. Copy and paste the HTTP link onto your browser.
 7. If you are unsure about how to use our Braille-to-Text converter, there is a Tutorial page on our site that will show you how.

+## Future Goals ##
+1. Increase our dataset to 100,000 characters
+2. Use image segmentation
+3. Debug kernel errors in our Android app
+4. Host our website

 ## Credits ##
 Special thanks to our mentors Peng Yu and Francis Gregoire!